ocaml/RFCs/rfcs/ocamlib.md

 * The regular `ocamlobjinfo` output on `cma`, `cmxa` and `cmxs` (if BDF library is available) is extended according to the current format to output the new `lib_requires` and `dynu_requires` field.s
+* The output on bytecode executable is extended to report the new `LIBS` section in an "Imported Libraries" section.

 ## `ocamldep`, `ocamldebug`, `ocamlmktop` and `ocamlmklib` support